Canadian Lawyer Readers' Choice

 Catastrophic Personal Injury

-Projecting complex, lifelong care needs across decades for spinal cord injuries, traumatic brain injuries, amputations, and polytrauma with the precision these cases demand.
+Projecting complex, lifelong care needs across decades for spinal cord injuries, traumatic brain injuries, amputations, and polytrauma with the level of detail required in these cases.

 Motor Vehicle Accidents

-Projecting the long-term costs of medical care, rehabilitation, and support services following motor vehicle collisions, addressing both accident benefits and tort claim requirements.
+Evaluates the long‑term costs of medical care, rehabilitation, and support services following motor vehicle injuries, addressing both accident benefits and tort claim considerations.

 Medical Malpractice